Bioccular Transcerebral Iontophoresis

 What is it?

-Bioccular transcerebral iontophoresis (BTI) is a treatment that was developed around 1920 by Georges Bourguignon, M.D., D.Sc., who was a neurologist and neurophysiologist and a member of the French Academy of Medicine.
-It was first used to treat World War I soldiers who were suffering from sequelae of head injuries.
-BTI treatments have been successfully used with those who have affections of the brain not only following head trauma (such as epilepsy or paralysis), but also due to inflammation (such as multiple sclerosis), infection (encephalitis and Bell's palsy), stroke (hemiplegia) and hypoxia (cerebral palsy or due to respiratory arrest).
-Other conditions that have also been helped are sequelae from damage to the eyes (such as retinitis and optic neuritis) and spinal cord (such as following spinal cord injury, or inflammation, like transverse myelitis).
+Bioccular transcerebral iontophoresis (BTI) is a treatment that was developed around 1915 by Georges Bourguignon, M.D., D.Sc., who was a neurologist and neurophysiologist and a member of the French Academy of Medicine.
+This treatment was first used to treat World War I soldiers who were suffering from sequelae of severe head injuries, such a bullet going through someone’s brain.
+BTI treatments have since been used successfully with those who have affections of the brain not only following head trauma (such as pain, epilepsy, muscle contractions, muscle atrophy, paralysis, depression, fatigue, sleeplessness and vertigo), but also due to inflammation (such as multiple sclerosis), infection (encephalitis, meningitis or facial paralysis), stroke (hemiplegia, amnesia), hypoxia (spastic paralysis (cerebral palsy) or due to respiratory arrest), or degenerative diseases (such as Parkinson’s disease or aphasia).
+Other conditions that have also been helped are sequelae from damage to the eyes (such as corneal scarring, retinitis and optic neuritis), spinal cord (such as following spinal cord injury, inflammation (such as transverse myelitis), infection (such as poliomyelitis)), peripheral nerve injury (polyneuropathy), diplopia, mental retardation, Down syndrome, and retarded growth in children.

-Dr. Joseph Saine who learned this method of treatment from Professor Bourguignon supervised thousands of BTI treatments over a period of 50 years in his clinic in Montreal.
-In particular, he treated many patients with multiple sclerosis and epilepsy with marked improvement.
+Dr. Joseph Saine went to Paris soon after the World War II to learn this method of treatment from Professor Bourguignon and afterward supervised thousands of BTI treatments over a period of 55 years in his clinic in Montreal.
+In particular, he treated numberless patients with multiple sclerosis and epilepsy with marked improvement.

 Principles of treatment